simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_data_base.md

 **[Parameters]**

 - `path_label`: PathLabel
-  - Target (svg's) path label.
+  - Target (SVG's) path label.
 - `relative`: bool or Boolean
-  - The boolean value indicating whether the path coordinates are relative or not (absolute).
+  - A boolean value indicates whether the path coordinates are relative or not (absolute).

 ### `_get_svg_char` method docstring